Joint stereo 3D object detection and implicit surface reconstruction: Method

+Previous sub-sections enable recovering object orientation from one or two views.
+However, such perception capability is limited to describing objects as 3D bounding boxes, failing at a more detailed representation within the box.
+While some previous studies~\cite{zeeshan2014cars, engelmann2016joint, ke2020gsnet, chen2021shape} explore shape estimation for outdoor rigid objects, they cannot exploit the stereo inputs or require PCA-based templates~\cite{zeeshan2014cars, engelmann2016joint, ke2020gsnet, chen2021shape} which are limited to a fixed mesh topology~\cite{ke2020gsnet}.
+In contrast, Ego-Net++ can take advantage of stereo information and conduct implicit shape estimation which can produce flexible resolution-agnostic meshes.
+To the best of our knowledge, how to design effective intermediate representations for recovering implicit rigid shapes for outdoor objects with stereo cameras is under-explored.

-The implicit shape representation $s_{q}$ for each detected object $b_q$ should be a descriptor of its complete surface geometry.
-However, the observation from stereo cameras can only encode a visible portion of the object's surface.
-This indicates that the implicit shape reconstruction problem can be modeled as a \emph{unseen surface hallucination} problem, i.e., one needs to infer the unseen surface based on the partial visual evidence.
-Thus we propose to model $\mathcal{S}$ as a progressive discriminative mapping represented as a composite function
+We design the IGRs for implicit shape estimation based on the following fact.
+The implicit shape representation $s(\mathbf{x}_i)$ for each rigid object describes its complete surface geometry.
+However, the observation from stereo cameras only encodes a portion of the object's surface.
+This indicates that the implicit shape reconstruction problem can be modeled as an \emph{unseen surface hallucination} problem, i.e., one needs to infer the unseen surface based on partial visual evidence.
+Specifically, Ego-Net++ addresses this problem by extending the IGRs in Ego-Net with several new representations and learning a progressive mapping from stereo appearances to $s(\mathbf{x}_i)$.
+This mapping is represented as a composite function $ E \circ Ha \circ O \circ V, $ that has learnable parameters $\{Ha, V, E\}$ and the following computational graph

-where $V$ extracts a data representation of the visible surface for $b_q$, $O$ converts such representation to the canonical OCS, $H$ hallucinates a complete surface from it based on learned prior knowledge of an object class. $E$ finally encodes the complete shape into an implicit vector that can be used by downstream decoding modules.
+Here $v(\mathbf{x}_i)$ represents the visible object surface.
+After a normalization operator $O$, such representation is converted to the OCS.
+To recover the missing surface, a point-based encoder-decoder $Ha$ hallucinates a complete surface based on learned prior knowledge. $E$ encodes the complete shape into an implicit shape vector.